Cairn Documentation

 Architecture Visualization

 The Architecture lens renders interfaces as edges between nodes.
 Hover to see signal summaries.
 Click to inspect full definitions.
-Line thickness reflects signal count; color reflects signal type.
+Selecting a node highlights its connected interfaces.